 Stay aware to prevent senior fraud

-The best protection against senior fraud is to be aware of the most common scams and help your older adult understand what to watch out for.
+The best protection against senior fraud is to be aware of top scams and help your older adult understand the red flags to watch out for.

 We explain what the Fraud Watch Network is and how their Watchdog emails protect your older adult (and you) from scammers.

 Get all the senior fraud information you need in one place

 The AARP Fraud Watch Network is a trustworthy place to get helpful information on scams targeting seniors – and all their information is available for free.

 Today’s thieves use both old and new technology to steal from older adults so the Fraud Watch Network covers a wide range of scams.

 Useful tips range from avoiding Medicare scams to staying safe on social media – and everything in between.